SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/03-Middleware.md

 });
 ```

-In this example we call the `console.error()` with the error stack as a parameter.
+In this example, we call the `console.error()` with the error stack as a parameter.

 We also assign a status of `404 - Not Found` to the response object.